t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Polling (i.e., periodically retrieving) the door bell resource state is not a good option, as the client is highly unlikely to be able to observe all the changes in the pressed state with any realistic polling interval.
 When using CoAP Observe with Confirmable notifications, the server will usually send two notifications for the event that the door bell was pressed: notification for changing from unpressed to pressed and another one for changing back to unpressed.
-If the time between the state changes is very short, the server might drop the first notification, as Observe only guarantees only eventual consistency (see Section 1.3 of {{RFC7641}}).
+If the time between the state changes is very short, the server might drop the first notification, as Observe only guarantees only eventual consistency (see {{Section 1.3 of RFC7641}}).

 The solution is to pick a state model that fits better to the application.
 In the case of the door bell -- and many other event-driven resources -- the solution could be a counter that counts how often the bell was pressed.